 Understanding where your Australian pallet fits into your global supply chain is key.

-Results Of Choosing A Wrong Shipping Pallet Size:
+Results Of Choosing The Wrong Shipping Pallet Size:

 - Longer load and unpack time – where loading or receiving organisations do not have the correct equipment to load quickly, or have to move the goods to another pallet size to continue transportation.

-- Issues with warehouse transport, such as fork lifts or conveyor belts – many factories have perfectly designed systems where goods move through on automatic conveyers and are easily picked up by the equipment available.
+- Issues with warehouse transport, such as forklifts or conveyor belts – many factories have perfectly designed systems where goods move through on automatic conveyors and are easily picked up by the equipment available.
 Odd sizes can cause these automated systems to fail.